simonedelmann/crud-kit/README.md

 }
 ```

-This will register crud routes for tags:
+This will register CRUD routes for tags:

 ```
 POST /todos/:todos/tags             # create tag